AplaProject/apla-docs-en/introduction/api2.rst

 history/{name}/{id}
 ==============================
- **GET** Returns the changelog of an entry in the specified table in the current ecosystem.
+ **GET**/ Returns the changelog of an entry in the specified table in the current ecosystem.

 Request